Heroin Withdrawal Symptoms-Timeline

 - (Note: Females seem to experience this symptom with much greater intensity.
-It may have to do with our hormones, but the body aches experienced by females in opiate withdrawal have been equated to the pain felt by late stage bone cancer patients.)
+It has something to do with hormones, but the body aches experienced by females in opiate withdrawal are equated to the pain felt by late-stage bone cancer patients.)

 - restless legs

 - (As a user passes the 24-hour mark of withdrawal, extreme drowsiness kicks in.
 This is not a blessing however, as it is accompanied by extreme insomnia.
 The other symptoms a user is experiencing during this time makes it hard to get any rest.)

 Without 8 hours of sleep per night, 3-4 days of tossing and turning in bed with these symptoms, feels like an eternity.

 After the initial 3-5-day period of extreme physical withdrawal symptoms, the battle continues.
 Stage 2 starts between days 3 and 5 and lasts anywhere from 6 months to 3 years, depending on the person.

 A Glimmer of Hope